madeindjs/portfolio/books/api-on-rails-6-en/chapter01.md

 Rails 6.0 requires the installation of version 2.5 or higher.

-I recommend using http://rvm.io/[Ruby Version Manager (RVM)] or http://rbenv.org/[rbenv] to install it.
+I recommend using [Ruby Version Manager (RVM)](http://rvm.io/) or [rbenv](http://rbenv.org/) to install it.
 We will use RVM in this tutorial, but it doesn't matter which of these two options you use.

 The principle of these tools is allowing you to install several versions of Ruby on the same machine, in an environment that is airtight to a possible version installed on your operating system, and to be able to switch from one to the other easily.

-To install RVM, go to https://rvm.io/ and install the GPG footnote key:[The GPG key allows you to verify the identity of the author of the sources you download.].
+To install RVM, go to <https://rvm.io/> and install the GPG.
 Once that's done:

 ```bash
 $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB